 5. Do on-site managers know who is on the premises at each facility at all times?

 Check with the staff at a prospective storage facility to make sure they are aware of who is on the property at all times.
 All Life Storage facilities, for instance, have cameras pointing towards the pedestrian gate.
-When customers enter their access code, the digits appear on security computers so site staff always knows who is accessing the grounds.
+When customers enter their access code, the entry is recorded so our team always knows who is accessing the grounds.

 6. How do you prevent pest problems?

-However, containers can be a culprit.
-People sometimes use boxes from supermarkets or convenience stores to pack their goods – a terrible idea, since these boxes may attract insects and other tiny pests.
+Containers can sometimes be an issue with pests.
+People sometimes use boxes from supermarkets or convenience stores to pack their goods – a terrible idea, since these boxes may attract insects and other tiny pests because of the scent of food.

 7. Am I obligated to rent a storage unit for a specific length of time?